swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ### Check the results

-Open the Bucket Storage on the cloud provider and check that the data files have been uploaded.
+Open the Bucket Storage on the cloud provider and check that the files were hashed and have been uploaded.

 [//]: # "TODO: Add explanation on how to check the files on the cloud provider, the difference between the data and the cache, and how to download the data from the cloud provider."